 Why Horizontal Video will remain mainstream

-Let’s be honest, the 9:16 Vertical Video format is unlikely to replace the way we watch TV or feature films at the cinema.
+Let’s be honest, the 9:16 Vertical Video format is unlikely to replace the way we watch TV or feature films at the movies.
 Its strength is in delivery to mobile.
 Widescreen is the way we naturally interact with our environment and it will continue in non-mobile arenas.

 The horizontal video provides a cinematic experience that gives the filmmaker more scope to reveal elements in the scene or story.
 It is in our psyche to talk about looking around corners.
 We don’t think about looking up above or down below us, generally, that doesn’t reveal anything.